Skip to main content

 ASCII vs Binary Transfers

-FTP, being a legacy protocol, offers a built in facility for converting line endings on text files between LF format and CRLF format.
-CRLF is most commonly used by Windows applications, while LF is most commonly used by UNIX/Linux/macOS based applications.
+FTP, a legacy protocol, includes a built-in facility for converting line endings on text files between LF format and CRLF format.
+CRLF is most common on Windows applications.
+LF is most common on UNIX, Linux, and macOS applications.

-Automatically converting between line endings is usually controlled by a "transfer mode" or "transfer type" setting within an FTP client application.
-Most FTP clients allow you to choose between ASCII mode and Binary mode transfers.
+Line-ending conversion is usually controlled by a "transfer mode" or "transfer type" setting in the FTP client.
+Most FTP clients let you choose between ASCII mode and Binary mode transfers.
+Use Binary mode by default.
+ASCII mode changes the contents of the file and corrupts anything that isn't plain text.

 Avoid ASCII Mode

-When ASCII mode is enabled, files with lines ending in CRLF format are converted to LF format when uploaded to Files.com, and LF format are converted to CRLF format when downloaded from Files.com.
+When ASCII mode is enabled, files with lines ending in CRLF format are converted to LF format on upload to Files.com, and LF format is converted to CRLF format on download from Files.com.

-The "Binary mode" setting in your FTP client, which tells the FTP client never to make changes to the file, is nearly always the appropriate choice.
-In binary mode, the transmitted file is always received unmodified.
-Use binary mode for all file types to avoid making inadvertent changes to the file contents.
+The "Binary mode" setting in your FTP client tells the FTP client never to alter the file.
+This is nearly always the appropriate choice.
+In Binary mode, the transmitted file is always received unmodified.
+Use Binary mode for all file types to avoid inadvertent changes to file contents.

 FTP Mode Behavior Setting

-Files.com also offers a setting for FTP mode behavior that will neutralize the ASCII setting and tell our server to ignore it even if provided.
-This setting lets you switch between standard behavior and emulating the behavior of the built in FTP server software that is included with most Microsoft Windows Server releases.
+Files.com offers a setting called FTP mode behavior that neutralizes the ASCII setting and tells our server to ignore it even when provided.
+This setting lets you switch between standard behavior and emulating the behavior of the built-in FTP server software included with most Microsoft Windows Server releases.

-Setting the FTP mode behavior to emulate a Microsoft Windows Server is not recommended for most of our customers, because it introduces non-standard behavior that affects all FTP connections to your site.
+We do not recommend setting FTP mode behavior to emulate a Microsoft Windows Server for most customers.
+It introduces non-standard behavior that affects every FTP connection to your site.

-Only change your FTP mode behavior to emulate Windows when files are being corrupted when transferred by an FTP client, and that client cannot update its settings to select the proper transfer mode.
-Whenever it's possible to instead update the FTP client's settings, that is the preferred approach.
+Only change FTP mode behavior to emulate Windows when files are being corrupted by an FTP client that cannot update its own settings to select the proper transfer mode.
+When it is possible to update the FTP client's settings instead, that is the preferred approach.